 2. Race to 100-we rolled a dice and counted on until we got to 100 or our partner finished first.

-5. Made a 100 piece pattern block picture
+3. Made a 100 piece pattern block picture

-We finished the day by using die cuts of the number 100 and drew beautiful pictures that incorporated the number 100.
-I sent those home today so you could enjoy them!
-We had pictures that used the number 100 like a butterfly to monster trucks!
+Everyone LOVED the 100 cup stack challenge.
+Another favorite was race to 100 with dice.
+I have sent the game board home so you all can join in on our math fun.
+Everyone also enjoyed using the die cuts of the number 100 and drawing beautiful pictures that incorporated the number 100.
+I will send those home Friday so you can enjoy them.
+We had pictures that used the number 100 like a butterfly to a monster truck!
 They were so creative.
-Here are the pictures from the day!
-I hope you enjoy them as much as we did!!!!
+We had such a blast!
+Here are the pictures from the day.
+I hope you enjoy them as much as we did.

 Our first graders just returned from traveling all around the world.
-We have traveled to the Netherlands to learn about Sinterclaus and how the children celebrate on Dec 6.
+We have traveled to the Netherlands to learn about Sinterklaus and how the children celebrate on Dec 6.
 They leave their clogs filled with carrots and hay hoping for treats and gifts.
 We then flew to Israel to learn about Hanukkah.
-We learned that they light a menorah for eight days and we played a traditional game called driedel.
+We learned that they light a menorah for eight days and we played a traditional game called dreidel.
 Next we flew to Germany to learn about gingerbread and how they celebrate Christmas.
 They light an advent wreath, decorate with Christmas trees and also make gingerbread men and houses.
 They have been making gingerbread for over 600 years.
 China was by far our favorite.
 They celebrate the lunar New Year and they light red lanterns which is a symbol of good luck.
 They have a big parade with a dancing dragon.
-We visted Mexico and learned about Las Pasadas.
+We visited Mexico and learned about Las Posadas.
 In Mexico the children and adults celebrate for 9 nights.
 They enjoy parties, dancing and pinatas.
 They then celebrate January 6th when Santa leaves them gifts.

 We compared these countries to America and how they were similar and different.
-One amazing fact that they discovered was that America celerbates all of these traditions in their own way.
+One amazing fact that they discovered was that America celebrates all of these traditions in their own way.
 America is a country of many other countries' traditions.
 Everyone enjoyed learning and exploring the different traditions.
 Take a look at our fun!

 In first grade will be do lots of learning about how to be kind, what kindness looks like, what should we do if someone is unkind and how to respond.
 We started our kindness learning off by reading one of my favorite books, Kindness is cooler, Mrs. Ruler by Margery Cuyler.